Case: Subtour Elimination¶

 To make sure there is no subtour, we must consider all subset of cities, and make sure that there is an arc leaving a city in the subset and entering a city NOT in the subset.
 So there are exponential number of subtour elimination constraints.
-Obviously, only a small number of them will be actually binding and needed.
-The idea is to add those potentially binding ones gradually, until the solution contains no subtour.
+Obviously, only a small number of them will be actually needed to eliminate subtours.
+The idea is to start out without them and then add those violated ones gradually, until the solution contains no subtour.
 For a more detailed discussion on TSP, please see http://www.tsp.gatech.edu/methods/opt/subtour.htm

 And here is the output:

 there are 7 cities New subtour: [0, 4, 2] New subtour: [0, 6, 3, 2, 4] Optimal tour length: 153.0 Optimal tour: [0, 5, 1, 6, 3, 2, 4]